mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

 The figure above shows you the basic architecture and communication model of the X Window System.
 Something you should note is that the client (application) program may be physically residing on a completely different computer from the one that your keyboard, mouse, and display are attached to.
 To access the remote application, you only have to know the name of the computer your client is on.
 (You also must have permission to use the other computer, of course, and it must be connected properly to the LAN.)
 The X Window System was designed from the ground up to run in a distributed computing environment.

-When you are running a client, such as IPF, over the network, in contrast to running it in your own computer’s local memory, you will ordinarily notice very little performance degradation due to network traffic, though there may be some depending on how busy the network is.
+When you are running a client, such as IPF, over the network, in contrast to running it in your own computer's local memory, you will ordinarily notice very little performance degradation due to network traffic, though there may be some depending on how busy the network is.
 X is designed to minimize network communication.

-The server side of X resides in your own computer’s (or X terminal’s) memory.
-There is one X server for each user’s keyboard, mouse, and display.
+The server side of X resides in your own computer's (or X terminal's) memory.
+There is one X server for each user's keyboard, mouse, and display.
 The server is dedicated to you.
 However, your server may communicate simultaneously with many different X clients, not just IPF.
 And again, these other clients may be anywhere out on the LAN.
-Thus, in any one X session (between “login” and “logout”), you may run many X clients on many different computers.
+Thus, in any one X session (between "login" and "logout"), you may run many X clients on many different computers.
 The server manages all this.

 When your client requests a certain font, the server delivers it.
 When your client requests different colors for graphical objects, the server consults the color map for that client and delivers the correct colors.
 Fonts, colors, and certain other server-managed software components are termedresources.
 Some resources such as colors and fonts you can change in your own account’s IPF resources file, XGUI.
 See ?? if you would like to learn more about this.